 Within seven (7) calendar days after receiving the notice to appeal a grievance to arbitration, a meeting shall be arranged between the employee and the Director of Human Resources, or their representatives to prepare a joint written statement of issue, or issues, to be presented at arbitration.
-In the event the parties are unable to agree upon the issue, or issues, to be presented at arbitration, each party will prepare its statement of issue, or issues, and jointly submit their statements to the arbitrator.
+In the event the parties are unable to agree upon the issue, or issues, to be presented at arbitration, each party will prepare its statement of issue, or issues, and jointly submit their statements to the arbiter.
 The arbitrator shall, at the beginning of the hearing referred to below, state his/her opinion as to what the issue, or issues are.

-Within seven (7) calendar days following the meeting to prepare the issues statement, the parties shall request the State Mediation and Conciliation Service to submit a list of seven (7) persons qualified to act as arbiters.
+Within seven (7) calendar days following the meeting to prepare the issues statement, the parties shall request the State Mediation and Conciliation Service to submit a list of seven (7) persons qualified to act as arbitrators.
 Attached to such request shall be the joint statement of the issue, or issues to be presented, or separate statements, if applicable.

 Within seven (7) calendar days following receipt of the list of arbitrators, the parties shall meet to select the arbitrator.
-The parties shall alternately strike one name from the list of arbitrators (the right to strike the first name to be determined by lot) until one (1) name remains, and that person shall be the arbitrator.
+The parties shall alternately strike one name from the list of arbitrators (the right to strike the first name to be determined by lot) until one (1) name remains, and that person shall be the arbitrator

 The arbitrator shall hold a hearing on the issue, or issues submitted.
 The arbitrator shall not hear witnesses without the presence of both parties.
 He/She shall render a written opinion within thirty (30) calendar days following the closing of the hearing unless the period has been mutually extended in writing.
 The opinion shall be in conformance with the Memorandum of Understanding and/or applicable City rules.
 The opinion shall be advisory only and shall not be binding on either party.
-Further, the opinion shall be limited to the issue, or issues, presented to the arbitrator.
-The opinion shall be sent to the Municipal Employee Relations Officer, with a copy to the employee.
+Further, the opinion shall be limited to the issue, or issues, presented to the arbiter.
+The opinion shall be sent to the Municipal Employee Relations Officer, with a copy to the Union or the employee.

-Within twenty (20) calendar days following receipt of the advisory opinion, the Municipal Employee Relations Officer shall, by letter, indicate if he/she intends to modify the decision reached at Step 2 of the Grievance Procedure.
-The Municipal Employee Relations Officer's letter shall be sent to the employee and Association involved, if any.
+Within twenty (20) calendar days following receipt of the advisory opinion, the Municipal Employee Relations Officer shall advise the Union or the employee whether or not he/she intends to take any further action regarding the issue or issues referred to in the arbitrator's advisory opinion.
+A copy of the Municipal Employee Relations Officer's letter will be sent to the employee and union organization involved, if any.

 Each of the parties involved shall contribute equally to the cost of facilities, fees and expense of the arbitrator, including transcripts required - which shall be determined in advance of the hearing.
-Each party shall pay for its own witness and attorney fees.
+Each party shall bear its own witness and attorney fees.

-Article 36.
+IV.
 Layoff